-Each of the functions listed below have an attracting fixed point or a neutral fixed point which attracts in at least one direction.
+Each of the functions listed below has an attracting fixed point or a neutral fixed point which attracts in at least one direction.
 The orbit of 0.2 is attracted to this fixed point (call it p).
-Using Maple, determine how long it takes the orbit of 0.2 to come within $\epsilon = 1 \times 10^{-5} = 0.00001$ of the fixed point.
-The goal is to determine how the derivative at the fixed point relates to the rate of convergence for nearby orbits.
+Using a computer, determine how long it takes the orbit of 0.2 to come within $\epsilon = 1 \times 10^{-5} = 0.00001$ of the fixed point.
+The goal is to determine how the value of the derivative at the fixed point relates to the rate of convergence for nearby orbits.